romuloctba/romuloctba/README.md

 - even in the clothing industry: I worked as a developer for a 3D shoes creation project, that was lots of fun

 *Note*: In the above projects, I was working fulltime for the companies or outsourced.

 *But over the years I worked in lots of other cool projects, as freelancer for many clients.*

 > As mentioned, *I REALLY LIKE TO BUILD COOL STUFF*, so I am often looking for opportunities to put in practice some skills and new tech that I find interest on.
-Here are some:
+Here are some.

 > I built, or helped build, Blogs, Websites, E-commerce, Omni Apps, Interactive Maps and run tracking, IoT integration, Virtual Reality Analytics, Augmented Reality, and even a Blockchain...